Serving

 Prep

 This very tasty stir-fry is basically Yu Choy Stir-fry made with marinated pork to convert it to a main dish.
-We also have Chicken Yu Choy Stir-fry, and other choys could also be used with some change in flavor and texture.
+For a Chicken version See also Chicken Yu Choy Stir-fry.

 12